 Off-campus learning experiences are an integral part of the department’s mission and enhance on-campus program offerings.
-The disciplines within the Department of Art have been actively sponsoring study abroad, field studies, internships, field trips, and other off-campus learning experiences for over forty years.
-These activities take place within the United States and abroad including past off-campus learning programs in Egypt, Europe, Australia, New Zealand, Tonga, Hawaii, China, Thailand, Cambodia, Mexico, and Morocco.
+The disciplines within the Department of Art have been actively sponsoring study abroad, field studies, internships, field trips and other off-campus learning experiences for more than forty years.
+These activities take place within the United States and abroad, including past off-campus learning programs in Egypt, Europe, Australia, New Zealand, Tonga, Hawaii, China, Thailand, Cambodia, Mexico and Morocco.

 Most years department faculty lead a 7-week study abroad during spring or summer term.
 Participating students have the opportunity to take art courses, experience a range of cultures and artistic traditions, make art and meet one-on-one with the lead professors.
 Alumni of the department have traveled all over the world with the study abroad program.
 Most recently, students have studied in Italy, Morocco, Spain, Berlin and Tibet.

 Although directed by faculty from the Department of Art, the study abroad is open to students across the university.
 Experiential learning funds help offset program expenses, along with scholarships for both majors and non-majors.
 Interested students should submit an application during the prior fall semester.

 In 2019, Art Department professors Bryon Draper and Fidalis Buehler will lead students to Greece and Italy to study the development of art in these countries, and its influence on Greek and Italian culture and European art.
 After traveling to various locations throughout Greece and Italy, students will set up studios in Florence and Rome to make art in response to their experiences.
 For more information about the study abroad program, visit the Kennedy Center website.

 “Being in Italy made me set goals and parameters for my own art so that I’m not just a copy machine, but rather a voice of help, offering new ideas to the world.”